About Us Contact Shop

 So for instance, taking out the trash when I left for the co-working space.
 If I’m already going out, I might as well take the trash out so that I don’t have to deal with it later when I’m in my pajamas and cozy.

 Or cleaning up as I go when cooking.
-Oh, there are some dishes in the sink while the rice boils?
+There are some dishes in the sink while the rice boils?
 Cool, I’ll get that.
 I got some flour on the countertop?
-That’s fine.
-I’ll just put the flour away and clean it up while the batter is being mixed in the Kitchen Aid.
+That’s fine, I’ll just put the flour away and clean it up while the batter is being mixed in the Kitchen Aid.

-That way, you feel extra productive by doing two things at once and kinda feel cool. 😉
+That way, you feel extra productive by doing two things at once.

 Understanding Your Why